learnk8s/learnk8s.io/src/custom-authentication/content.md

 echo "deb https://apt.kubernetes.io/ kubernetes-xenial main" >/etc/apt/sources.list.d/kubernetes.list
 ```

-Now, you can install kubeadm, and since Kubernetes depends on Docker, you have to install Docker too:
+Now, you can install the kubeadm package — and since Kubernetes depends on Docker, you have to install the Docker package too:

 ```terminal|command=1,2|title=bash
 apt-get update